-Although there is clearly a link between the Berbers and pastoralism, when and where this developed is uncertain.
-Cattle burials are found in the Messak as early as 7000 BP but the introduction of milking and small ruminants only slightly later may mark the transition to a true pastoral lifestyle.
-Pastoral expansion westwards reaches Mauretania by 3500 BP and it is assumed that this was indeed carried by speakers of an earlier type of Berber, for otherwise some trace of an otherwise unrecorded ethnolinguistic group would have been detected.
-However, it was the establishment of Phoenician and then Roman hegemony in North Africa which transformed Berber life economically and socio-politically.
-The consolidation of the Roman limes and the adoption of the camel for long-distance trade in the period 0-200 AD drove the creation of a lingua franca which became the ancestor of modern Berber lects.
+It is likely that the consolidation of the Roman limes and the adoption of the camel for long-distance trade in the period 0-200 AD drove the creation of a lingua franca which became the ancestor of modern Berber lects.
 Older Berber varieties were effectively eliminated through relexification, the gradual replacement of lexical and grammatical structures.
-It might be assumed that montane agricultural communities would not be subject to the same pressures, but their subsistence systems were also premised on borrowed Roman technology, the plough and orchard cultivation.
+It might be assumed that isolated montane agricultural communities would not be subject to the same pressures, but their subsistence systems were also premised on borrowed Roman technology, the plough and orchard cultivation.
 They adopted the media lengua before transferring to mountainous areas.